 - 1. High school students may participate in graduation exercises if they meet all academic requirements which includes finishing 40 credits, they have fees paid in full, they have attended graduation practice, and they have attended the "Victory Tour.". - 2.
-All graduates must dress appropriately for practice and the commencement ceremony.
-Ceremony dress includes a shirt and long pants, dark in color for males.
-Females may wear skirts or dress slacks.
-Shoes are required to be worn by all graduates. - 3.
+All graduates must dress appropriately for practice and the commencement ceremony. - 3.
 Decorations to the graduate's cap and/or gown are not permitted (without principal approval). - 4.
 Students who end the school year suspended out of school or have discipline problems may be denied the opportunity to participate in commencement.